Zheng Zhenduo: Journalism

 In June 1925, he founded a newspaper called Kongli Ribao (公理日報) with Wu Yuzhi and Ye Shengtao in Shanghai.
 This newspaper was aimed at criticizing the "May Thirtieth Incident" and the rising foreign imperialism in China.

 Also, he contributed in various newspapers like Jiuguo Jiangyan Zhoubao (救國講演周報) and Xinxue Bao (新學報) to awaken Chinese people from old traditions.
-These articles were mainly about social issues and the evil deeds of the old traditional practices.
+These articles mainly focused on social issues and the evil deeds of the old traditional practices.
 Zheng wrote articles from different aspects like the liberation of women, morality, social psychology and the liberation of political power.
 They all advocated more people to rethink the old values position.